Enduring Witness Fund

 Application for member congregations of the Presbytery

-Be sure to download document linked above before filling-out!
-Then save and e-mail.
+Be sure to download document before filling-out!
+Then save.

 ALL UNSPENT GRANT FUNDS MUST BE RETURNED TO THE PRESBYTERY OF BALTIMORE.